The Impact of COVID-19 on healthcare systems – Part 1 The current reality

 This has been the traditional management style of healthcare.
 As nurses have to be physically in the hospital, the attitude has been that so should everyone else.

 Training new skills in a hurry

-Healthcare systems are having to train more people with new skills in less time.
+Healthcare systems have to train more people with new skills in less time.

-Existing staff are being tasked with new job skills and additional staff is being brought in to tackle the challenging situation.
+Existing staff are tasked with new job skills, and additional staff is being brought in to tackle the challenging situation.

-The urgency of the situation is forcing hospitals to rethink getting staff up and productive in a much shorter timeframe.
+The situation’s urgency is forcing hospitals to rethink getting staff up and productive in a much shorter timeframe.

 “We need to figure out how to onboard staff much more efficiently.
 We need to bring new nurses into our EMR systems and teach them how to get medications out of electronic cabinets and scanned prior to administration.

 I have 25 agency nurses and respiratory therapist coming in on Monday, and I have to get them on the floors quickly.